 Episodes: 13, Studios: J.C.Staff, English Title: Descendants of Darkness, Release Year: 2000 7.04

 Tsuzuki Asato, a Shinigami (God of Death) who works for the Department of Heaven’s Affairs, and his partner, Kurosaki Hisoka.
 Together, they investigate supernatural murders in Tokyo.
 Tsuzuki must then deal with the politics and intrigue of the underworld, as well as the dangers that come with being the new God of Death.

 While the show might not be strictly BL, there are a lot of hints of attraction between our two male leads.
-I personally believe that they experience strong and undying love for each other, but other fans are free to form their own interpretations.
+I believe that they experience strong and undying love for each other, but other fans are free to form their interpretations.

 Muraki is much less ambiguous and regularly molests the protagonist; like with many homosexual relationships, we can read this lust as one-sided.
 However, while Muraki’s crush on Tsuzuki isn’t ever acted on in an overtly sexual way, there are some very erotic moments between our male protagonists (even though nothing explicitly sexual happens).